 Check the available flights and their respective fare from >>> Manila to Siargao on Skyscanner. <<<

 When you don’t book flights in advance like I do, chances are, the flights skyrocket (around Php4000-Php6000 one way) on the day you are flying to Siargao.
-The cheapest option is to take the overnight ferry from Cebu City to Surigao City and then take a fastcraft to Siargao.
+The cheapest option is to take the overnight ferry from Cebu City [Read my Cebu Travel Guide if you’re looking for some cool things to do in Cebu city before ferrying your way to Surigao.] to Surigao City and then take a fastcraft to Siargao.
 There are at least two ships leaving Cebu City to Surigao every night at 7PM and arriving in Surigao around 5AM.
 The boat ride from Surigao to Sirgao takes around 3 hours.
 Here is the complete Surigao-Siargao boat schedule and vice versa.

 Now, I subsectioned this Siargao Travel Guide 2017 into six compartments: Island Hopping in Siargao, Where to eat in Siargao, Siargao Island Road Trip, Nightlife in Sirgao, Falls and Beaches in Siargao, Things to Do in Siargao, and Where to Stay in Siargao as a filler.
 Just Control+F (or Command+F), if you are looking for a specific subsection.
 The article is around 3500+ word, yeah!
 Buy me coffee!
 Head over to the Donate button. 😀

 1. Escape to Sugba Lagoon